ironbar/orangutan/reports/04_Modeling.md

 ### Goal

-On this iteration we are going to train a model using RL focusing on navigation.
+On this iteration we are going to train a model using RL **focusing on navigation**.
 I will train on the level 5-SpatialReasoning and see which results I get.
 We have not seen yet an agent with good navigation skills, hopefully this simplified experiment will give useful information about training parameters and model architecture.